joaodperes/CubeForge/README.md

 > cards.json file will not include special characters in the cardTitle value, so some transformations may be required:
 > ```Po's Pixies -> Pos Pixies```

-To run the script, just open the terminal and type ```python cube_generator.py```.
+To run the script, just open the terminal and run ```python cube_generator.py```.

 # Draft Simulator

-Using draft_simulator.py you can simulate a draft with at least 2 bots.
+Using draft_ui.py you can simulate a draft with at least 2 bots.
 The maximum supported number of bots will be determined by the number of cards available in the cube; currently it is 9 players (1 human + 8 bots) as 10 would require 600 cards, excluding tokens.

 > [!IMPORTANT]
-> For a draft with a visual interface, use ```python draft_ui.py``` instead.
+> Support for CLI draft (draft_simulator) has been dropped.

 The draft does not include tokens in the pool and the bots have the following draft goals: